openstate/open-raadsinformatie/ocd_frontend/README.md

 # Frontend for Open Raadsinformatie API

-Although it is called `frontend` it is only serving files using `Flask`.
+Although it is called `frontend` it's main task is serving files using `Flask`.
+Added later is the route /indices which returns information about the indices, names of sources and CBS codes.

 ## nginx